JonAbrams/SpaceAce/README.md

 [Named params](http://exploringjs.com/es6/ch_parameter-handling.html#sec_named-parameters) passed to custom actions.

-Array Spaces and Object Spaces:
+Available on array spaces and object spaces:

 * **space** – object|array – The space that the action belongs to.
 Very useful for applying new values based on existing values.
 * **event** – Event|null – If a browser [event](https://developer.mozilla.org/en-US/docs/Web/API/Event) invokes this action, the event object will be passed in.
 Useful for calling [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).